 As a state, Arizona has failed to address how race fits into our education system with 62 percent K-12 students being minority.

-I will be taking steps to improve the likelihood that Hispanic students reach the same high standards expected of all students.
+I will be taking steps to improve the likelihood that all students reach the same high standards expected of a quality education system.